Rochester Bridge: Bridge Chapel

 The Bridge Chapel was built in 1383.
-It was dissolved under the Charities Act in 1548 and was used as a storeroom for bridge materials, a house, and later a pub and as a fruit shop.
+It was dissolved under the Chantries Act in 1548 and was used as a storeroom for bridge materials, a house, and later a pub and as a fruit shop.
 Over time it deteriorated and lost its roof.
 It was restored in the 1930s and used as a meeting room and exhibition space.
 Once a year, on All Souls' Day (2 November) it is used to hold a commemoration service for the founders of the Rochester Bridge Trust.